Blue Theme Orange Theme Green Theme Red Theme

 }

-One more adjustment and the code will be much more maintainable and human readable.
+One more adjustment and the code will be much more maintainable and human-readable.
 The problem with the above code is that the New() method is responsible for configuration retrieval, instantiation, and then managing the process.

-The following code has even clearer seperation of responsibilities in each method and would be able to survive long-term maintenance much better than the first design we had and moderately better than the second design.
+The following code has an even clearer separation of responsibilities in each method and would be able to survive long-term maintenance much better than the first design we had and moderately better than the second design.
 There is now no question as to what the primary responsibility of each method is.

 public class ComplexThing